Last news in Fakti

 Why does Greece have so much money

-While the economy in other EU countries is stagnant, Greece has a problem of a completely different nature: the budget for 2025 has twice as much money as planned.
-Accordingly, the levels of spending must be taken into account.
+While the economy in other EU countries is stagnant, Greece has a problem of a completely different nature: the 2025 budget has twice as much money as planned.
+Accordingly, spending levels must be adjusted to this.
 When adopting the budget, Greek Prime Minister Kyriakos Mitsotakis emphasized that it is now important for economic success to be felt more strongly by the people, writes DPA.

-Finance Minister Costis Hatzidakis expected a budget surplus of $ 6.1 billion, and the billions on top turned out to be $ 13.5.
-This is mainly due to the savings course pursued by Hatzidakis, financial experts say.
-But there are other reasons for the golden rain that poured over Greece: the serious fight against tax evasion is reflected.
+Finance Minister Costis Hatzidakis expected a budget surplus of $6.1 billion, but the billions on top turned out to be $13.5.
+This is mainly due to Hatzidakis' austerity policy, financial experts say.
+But there are other reasons for the golden rain that has poured over Greece: the serious fight against tax evasion is reflected.
 The digitalization of the financial authorities has made it possible to reduce VAT fraud through undeclared work.
 Added to this are the revenues from privatization carried out by the conservative government.
-In 2024, 5.8 billion euros should be received along this line, with the Athens urban highway concession alone bringing in 3.3 billion.
+In 2024, 5.8 billion euros should be received along this line, with the Athens city highway concession alone bringing in 3.3 billion.

-This is due not only to thriving tourism.
+This is not only due to booming tourism.
 To a much greater extent, the government has managed to regain the trust of the markets.
 International rating agencies once again believe that the country is worth investing in.
 DPA reports that Microsoft, Google, Pfizer, as well as a number of German companies have settled there in recent years.

 Salaries and pensions are still low